apatel517/OneStopShoppingWebsite/README.md

 ## About Me

-Hi there! 👋 I'm [Asad Patel], a self-learning front-end developer aspiring to create captivating and user-centric web experiences.
+Hi there! 👋 I'm Asad Patel, a self-learning front-end developer aspiring to create captivating and user-centric web experiences.
 As someone new to the world of coding, I'm deeply passionate about learning and mastering the art of front-end development.

 ### My Journey